 Swindon

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Swindon local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Swindon, in Wiltshire, is a large town surrounded by countryside and villages.
+Overview ⁞ Swindon, in Wiltshire, is a large town surrounded by countryside and villages.
 Its heritage is tied to the Great Western Railway, celebrated at the STEAM Museum.
 The town centre has modern shopping areas, theatres, and parks, while Old Town retains historic streets and pubs.
 Nearby countryside includes the Marlborough Downs and Cotswold fringes, offering rolling landscapes and walking trails.
 The Ridgeway, an ancient path, runs close by, highlighting the area’s historic and scenic importance.

+Who governs Swindon?
 The local government for this district is: Swindon Borough Council (Unitary Authority).

 Constituencies in Swindon